lombardo-chcg/lombardo-chcg.github.io/_posts/05/2017-02-01-notes-or-declarations.md

 {% highlight javascript %}
 function proceedWithPurchase(cart, user) {
-  // if the cart is valid or if the user has valid store credit if ((cart.accessories.length > 0 && cart.accessories.inventory >= cart.total) || user.credit > cart.total)  {
+  // if the cart is valid or if the user has valid store credit if ((cart.accessories.length > 0 && cart.accessories.inventory >= cart.total) || user.credit > cart.total && user.credit.valid)  {
     cart.process()
   }
 }
 {% endhighlight %}

-Or, refactor the conditions out to declarative helper functions that return booleans.
+Or, refactor the conditions out to declarative helper functions that return booleans:

 {% highlight javascript %}
 function proceedWithPurchase(cart, user) {